AliceWonderMiscreations/FlossWoff2/doc/SERVERSETUP.md

 [letsencrypt.sh](https://gist.github.com/AliceWonderMiscreations/de1a37b41df545eba3b6d6e77f6f29fb)

+Note that that particular script only updates the private key if it is nearing a year in age, that makes DANE easier.
+So when you regenerate the cert every three months, do not update the private key in your Apache config to the new date unless a new private key was actually generated.

-I run that manually and it creates the private key and gets the certs, but it does not touch server configuration files.
+I run that script manually and it creates the private key and gets the certs, but it does not touch server configuration files.
+It also generates the DANE fingerprints if your DNS is secured by DNSSEC and you want to use DANE to secure your certificate.

 Adding Fonts